infelixPuer/project-estiamator-api/README.md

 > No Content
 > ```

-### 5. Endpoint `api/assingments`:
+### 5. Endpoint `api/assignments`:

-- GET `api/assingments` - get all assingments
+- GET `api/assignment` - get all assingments
-    - Server should respond with status code 200 and all assingments records.
+    - Server should respond with status code 200 and all assignment records.
     - Possible parameters:

 | Parameter | Type | Required | Description|